Last Updated on

 To use Stockpile, you need to be 18+ years old, located in the United States.
 They charge you $0.99 per executed trade but no monthly fees.

 First, you set up custodial accounts for your awards and buy them via stock gift cards.
-This is also a great investing tool to help kids learn stock trading.
+This feature is also a tremendous investing tool to help kids learn stock trading.

 The recipient of your Stockpile gift cards can use them to acquire stocks in many reputable companies like Amazon, Netflix, and Google.
 With Stockpile, you can purchase gift cards in the form of both e-cards or physical cards.